Why predictable Ridge Preservation starts with biology

 What matters most is developing:

-Cases like this demonstrate that predictable regeneration is often less about complexity—and more about making biologically sound decisions consistently.
+In my experience, predictable regeneration is often less about complexity, and more about making biologically sound decisions consistently.

 Because ultimately: